 6. Optional Group Selection: Seeded MOM

 6.1.
-The initial round will have the groups selected using normal distribution methods and scored as detailed section 2.
+The initial round will have the groups selected using normal distribution methods and scored as detailed in previous sections.

 6.2.
 The group assignments after the first round will be based upon the accumulated score of the previous round(s) and not by random distribution.
 The highest scoring groups will be flown last and the lowest scoring groups will be flown first.

 7.1.
 Any bonus or penalty points incurred will be added or subtracted from the pilot’s round score